 The more people know about your business, the more likely they are to patronize it.
 After all, your store may be visited by school groups, teachers, artists, single parents, civic clubs, etc.

 To that end, engage with the community you serve.
 If possible, set up a booth at community festivals; give out flyers about your thrift store; develop an area of specialization, such as vintage clothing, and promote it, especially if you are the only store in town offering this type of product.
+All of this will help your thrift store stand out from the competition.

 Running a thrift store business requires you to maintain the ability to operate at a low cost.
 Since the items you sell are typically lower-priced that traditional retail, you will likely be making smaller margins.
 Therefore, you must find ways to reduce overhead and operating expenses to ensure that most of the money is reinvested in the business, including a business owner’s salary and those for your team.